CARDIOLOGY | PREVENTIVE

 The first step of surgery is a small 1-inch incision.
 The incision may be as small as 1/2 inches.
 Most herniated discs and bulging discs happen in the thoracic and lumbar region of the spine.
 The next step is getting through the back muscles.
 Open surgery cuts right through the muscles.
 Microdiscectomy moves the muscles out of the way instead of cutting through the muscles.
 The muscles are lifted off the bone.
 There is also a protective membrane over the nerves.
 Since most disc issues affect the nerves, there has to be access to the nerves of the spine.
 What the doctor does next is dependent upon the issue the patient is having.
 For herniated discs, there may be debris that needs to be cleaned.
 Some bulging discs are completely removed, and parts of the discs that are rubbing against the nerve are cut off.

 There are many benefits to microdiscectomy.
 The first, as stated earlier, is a small incision.
 The small incision removes the risk of damaging the tissues of the back.
 There is no pulling apart of the muscles either which means the recovery period will be much faster than open discectomy.
 You may be able to get back to work and your daily activities within two weeks.
 The recovery for most open surgeries takes months.
-Another benefit to surgery is a lower risk of infection.
-Infection can happen in any surgery, but when you have a small incision, there is less of a chance that bacteria and virus will enter the wound.
+Another benefit of surgery is a lower risk of infection.
+Infection can happen after any surgery, but when you have a small incision, there is less of a chance that bacteria and virus will enter the wound.
 Closing the wound is not as difficult either.
 Instead of multiple sutures, there is only need for two.

 If you are having trouble with discs in your back, it is time to get that fixed.
 It is time for you to take control of your back pain.
 Before now, surgery required a lot of recovery time, and now that has all changed.
 Microdiscectomy is getting people treated and back to work in two weeks.
 Talk with your spine surgeon about your options.
 This could be the treatment you have been waiting for.